Mindfulness Courses in Devon

 - Reduction in psychological distress for sufferers of long term conditions

-- Reduction in blood pressure in patients with mid to moderate hypertension
+- Reduction in blood pressure in patients with mild to moderate hypertension

-- Significant reduction in blood pressure amongst healthy adolescent students
+- Significant reduction in blood pressure among healthy adolescent students

 - Significant reduction in anxiety for students leading up to and during exams